Vertical vs Horizontal: Choosing the Right Laminar Flow Hood

 Disadvantages

-- Placing your hands into the laminar flow hood can disrupt the air flow, reducing the effectiveness of the hood.
+- Placing your hands into the workspace can disrupt the air flow, reducing the effectiveness of the hood.

-- Air flow in a vertical LFH is more turbulent than in a horizontal LFH, especially at the workbench level.
+- Air flow in a vertical LFH is more turbulent than in a horizontal LFH, especially at the work surface.

 - Contaminants on your gloves or airborne particles can be carried onto samples on the work bench.
 The risk of user contamination is increased with a vertical air flow.